ekohilas/ask-me-where-i-got-this/README.md

 ## I have these stickers, what do I do?
 If someone asks you "where did you get that?" give them a handful of stickers to do the same!

+You can also make a pull request to add yourself to the table below!

 ## What's the background of this?
 "Ask me where I got this" was born in the hallway track at PyConUS in 2025, from a conversation around an attendee asking "where did you get that badge ribbon?".